The Popularity of Data Analysis Software

 Conclusion

 If you are a SAS or SPSS user interested in learning more about R, you might consider my book, R for SAS and SPSS Users.
 Stata users might want to consider reading R for Stata Users, which I wrote with Stata guru Joe Hilbe.
-I also teach workshops quarterly on these topics with Revolution Analytics.

 Acknowledgments